Spatulox/MyGesApis/GO/README.md

 # Go Class to Access the MyGes API

 The GesAPI project is a GO library that allows interaction with the MyGES API.
-It is completely redevelopped in GO, based on the JS/Typescript myges-cli version by [quantumsheep](https://github.com/quantumsheep/myges-cli).
+It's based on the JS/Typescript myges-cli version by [quantumsheep](https://github.com/quantumsheep/myges-cli).

 ## Initialization
 Just copy and paste the GesApi.go into a Go project, wherever you want.